FAQs

 Why was the Inquiry set up?

-The Inquiry has been established to investigate how David Fuller was able to carry out inappropriate and unlawful actions in the mortuary of Maidstone and Tunbridge Wells NHS Trust and why they went apparently unnoticed.
-It will also consider if procedures and practices in other hospital and non-hospital settings, where bodies of the deceased are kept, safeguard the security and dignity of the deceased.
+The Inquiry was established to investigate how David Fuller was able to carry out inappropriate and unlawful actions in the mortuaries at Maidstone and Tunbridge Wells NHS Trust and why they went apparently unnoticed.
+It will also consider if procedures and practices in other hospital and non-hospital settings, where deceased people are placed, safeguard the security and dignity of the deceased.

 Which NHS Trusts will be considered by the Inquiry?

-The Inquiry will investigate Maidstone and Tunbridge Wells NHS Trust in the first part of its work.
-In the second part of its work, the Inquiry will also consider if procedures and policies in other hospital and non-hospital settings safeguard the security and dignity of the deceased.
+The Inquiry will investigate Maidstone and Tunbridge Wells NHS Trust in the first phase of its work.
+In the second phase of its work, the Inquiry will consider if procedures and policies in other hospital and non-hospital settings safeguard the security and dignity of the deceased.

-The Inquiry is independent.
+The Inquiry is independent of the NHS and the Government.
 The Chair is Sir Jonathan Michael.
 Rebecca Chaloner is the Secretary to the Inquiry.
 They are supported by an Inquiry team.
+More information about the Inquiry team can be found here.

 What does the Inquiry hope to achieve?

 The Inquiry will make recommendations with the aim of preventing anything similar happening again.
-To do this, it will investigate how David Fuller was able to offend in a hospital setting withour detection over such a long period of time.
-The Inquiry will also consider the issues identified in its investigation for the country a a whole, in order to safeguard the deceased and ensure that Fuller’s activity cannot be repeated elsewhere.
-In carrying out its work, the Inquiry wants to make sure families of Fuller’s victims and others who have been directly affected by his actions can share their experience and information with the Inquiry in ways that are sensitive and supportive.
+To do this, it will investigate how David Fuller was able to offend in a hospital setting without detection over such a long period of time.
+The Inquiry will also consider the issues identified in its investigation for the country as a whole, in order to safeguard the deceased and ensure that the offences David Fuller committed cannot be repeated elsewhere.
+In carrying out its work, the Inquiry wants to make sure families of David Fuller’s victims and others who have been directly affected by his actions can share their experience and information with the Inquiry in ways that are sensitive and supportive.

-The Inquiry aimed to publish its initial report on matters relating to David Fuller’s activities at Maidstone and Tunbridge Wells NHS Trust during 2022, however, in order to ensure all evidence is considered and analysed thoroughly, the Inquiry will require more time than originally planned, and this report will now be published in the first half of 2023.
-The final report, looking at the broader national picture and the wider lessons for the NHS and other settings is still scheduled for publication in 2023.
+The Inquiry published the Phase 1 report on matters relating to David Fuller’s offending at Maidstone and Tunbridge Wells NHS Trust on 28 November 2023.
+The report for phase 2 of the Inquiry, looking at the broader national picture and the wider lessons for the NHS and other settings will follow in 2024.

-How will the families be involved in the Inquiry and how will the Inquiry ensure families that have agreed to come forward will be supported and treated with sensitivity?
+How are families being involved in the Inquiry and how is the Inquiry ensuring families that have agreed to come forward will be supported and treated with sensitivity?

-An important part of the Inquiry is to afford the families who have been affected by the actions of David Fuller an opportunity to be heard and for the Inquiry and any recommendations it makes, to be informed by this.
-We want to make sure that families can share their experiences and information with the Inquiry in ways that are supportive and sensitive.
-Measures we will put in place to help with this include offering independent emotional support to families whilst they are speaking with the Inquiry and where we can, offering a choice about how, where and when families can share their information with us.
+An important part of the Inquiry is to afford the families who have been affected by the crimes of David Fuller an opportunity to be heard and for the Inquiry and any recommendations it makes, to be informed by this.
+We are making sure that families can share their experiences and information with the Inquiry in ways that are supportive and sensitive.
+We have put in place measures including offering independent emotional support to families while they are speaking with the Inquiry and where we can, we offer a choice about how, where and when families can share their information with us.

 Will the Inquiry supply funding for legal representation?